• Home

 Why You'll Love It

-Here are all the reasons we love this Pork Stir Fry and hope you do, too:
+Here are all the reasons we love Cashew Pork Stir Fry and hope you do, too:

 Flavor - Pork stir fry is known for its delicious and savory flavor.
 Classic seasonings used are soy sauce (or coconut aminos), sesame oil, garlic, and ginger, while the cashews add a nutty crunch and a hint of sweetness.

-Texture - The combination of tender pork and crunchy cashews creates a satisfying texture that compliment each other and makes your taste buds happy.
+Texture - The combination of tender pork and crunchy cashews creates a satisfying texture that complement each other and makes your taste buds happy.

 Easy preparation - Stir fry is a quick and easy cooking method that requires minimal preparation and cooking time.
 That makes it a great option for busy weeknights or when you don't want to spend a lot of time in the kitchen.